FAQ’s for new virtual assistants

 Purchase this bundle for only $19.99 by clicking here.

 The most important thing to do is to first figure out what services you’re going to offer, how much you need to charge and who you want to work with (this is your target market).

-You need to have skills clients want.
+You need to have the skills clients want.
 They’re looking for help with the technology + tools that automate their business.
 If you don’t have the skills it’s hard to find clients.
 WordPress is a great skill to have – one that all Virtual Assistants should know.
-You can find out more about offering WordPress as a Service in my free training at http://bit.ly/wpwebtm
+You can learn how to build WordPress websites and offer it as a service in my new Techie VA Training Vault.

 If you don’t pick a market it makes it much more difficult to find clients.
-I’ve written a blog post that will help you, you can read it at http://bit.ly/2Gjla9R
+I’ve written a blog post that will help you.
+Click here to read it.

 What questions should I ask during a discovery call?